Drug and Alcohol Addiction: What It Is, Why It Happens, and How to Get Help

 Types of drug and alcohol addiction

 Substance use disorders can develop with almost any psychoactive substance.
-The most prevalent in the United States include:
+The most prevalent in the United States include alcohol, cannabis, opioids, stimulants, benzodiazepines, hallucinogens, and behavioral addictions such as gambling.
+Each has a distinct profile of effects, withdrawal patterns, and treatment considerations, but the underlying neurobiology is similar.

 Addiction and mental health

-More than half of people with a substance use disorder also have a co-occurring mental health condition.¹ The most common pairings involve depression, anxiety disorders, PTSD, bipolar disorder, and ADHD, though any psychiatric condition can co-occur with SUD.
+More than 45 percent of adults with a substance use disorder also have a co-occurring mental health condition, and the overlap is even higher (47 percent) among adults with serious mental illness.¹ The most common pairings involve depression, anxiety disorders, PTSD, bipolar disorder, and ADHD, though any psychiatric condition can co-occur with SUD.

 The relationship runs in both directions.
 Mental health conditions increase the risk of developing a SUD, often because substances temporarily relieve distressing symptoms.
 This pattern is a documented pathway into disordered use for many people.
 At the same time, sustained heavy use of alcohol or drugs can trigger or worsen depression, anxiety, psychosis, and other psychiatric conditions.
 By the time someone enters treatment, it is often difficult to establish which came first.

-This is why clinicians use the term dual diagnosis to describe the combination.
-Treating only the substance use while leaving a mental health condition unaddressed (or vice versa) significantly reduces the likelihood of sustained recovery.⁹ Integrated treatment that addresses both conditions at the same time is the standard of evidence-based care.
+Clinicians use the term dual diagnosis to describe the combination.
+Treating only the substance use while leaving a mental health condition unaddressed (or vice versa) significantly reduces the likelihood of sustained recovery.⁹ Integrated treatment that addresses both conditions at the same time is the standard of evidence-based care, and most accredited rehab programs are equipped to provide it.

-Our dual diagnosis guide covers co-occurring conditions in detail, including depression and addiction, anxiety and alcohol or drug use, and PTSD and substance use disorder.
+Our dual diagnosis guide covers co-occurring conditions in detail, including depression and addiction, anxiety and alcohol or drug use, PTSD and substance use disorder, bipolar disorder, and ADHD.

 How addiction affects families

 When a family member is unwilling to seek help on their own, a structured intervention, typically facilitated by a trained interventionist, can provide a focused opportunity for family and friends to express concern and present a concrete treatment option.
-See our guide to how to stage an intervention.
+See our guides on how addiction affects families and how to stage an intervention.

 When is it time to get help?